SoCo/SoCo/doc/faq.rst

 Frequently Asked Questions
 ==========================

-This page contains answer to a few commonly asked questions.
+This page contains answers to a few commonly asked questions.

 .. _faq_no_play_uri_from_music_service: